• Subset sum problem in Ruby

 So all you need to do to change your timezone is settz GMT!

-After some new code was checked in at work we encountered this issue in our CI as part of the build step to run RubyCritic over our code.
+After some new code was checked in at work (in 2017 this was Webbernet) we encountered this issue in our CI as part of the build step to run RubyCritic over our code.
 I’d never seen it before, and the source of the error was in buffer.rb of the parser gem library:

 'source=': invalid byte sequence in US-ASCII (EncodingError)